-No issues of non-compliance, fines or prosecutions were The nomination committee's responsibilities and duties levied against Rockcastle during the period. are governed by a charter that was reviewed by the board in 2016.
+No issues of non-compliance, fines or prosecutions were levied against Rockcastle during the period.

 Internal financial and operating controls

 A framework of financial reporting, internal and operating controls has been established by the board to ensure reasonable assurance as to accurate and timeous reporting of business information, safeguarding of group assets, compliance with laws and regulations, financial information and general operation.